 Don’t embed videos from Youtube, Vimeo or other sites.
 These are not accessible in China, and it might have a negative effect on your site.

 ☐ Removed videos from banned sites - check

 Social media is just as important in China like in the US or Europe.

 Weibo/Sina Weibo - China’s Twitter; a microblogging website.
-Recently Weibo has been losing users to WeChat, but is still a media to use.
+Recently Weibo has been losing users to WeChat, but is still a media channel to use.

-QQ - is a call and message tool just like WeChat.
-QQ also offers apps like games, shopping, music, etc. The users are younger people, so if your target group is here then this is your place to be.
+QQ - is a call and messaging tool just like WeChat.
+QQ also offers apps like games, shopping, music, etc. The users are primarily younger people, so if your target group is here then this is your place to be.
 Even if some users are moving to WeChat, QQ still has a large user base.
 Unlike WeChat, in QQ you are able to see who looked at your latest post or photo.

 ☐ Removed Twitter - check

 ☐ Removed Facebook - check